Armenians in the Ottoman Empire: Population

-World War I, 1914–18
+World War I: 1914–18

-During World War I, the Ottoman Empire and Russian Empire engaged each other in Caucasus and Persian Campaigns, and the CUP began to look on the Armenians with distrust and suspicion.
+During World War I, the Ottoman Empire and Russian Empire fought each other in Caucasus and Persian Campaigns, and the CUP began to consider look on the Armenians with distrust and suspicion.
 This was due to the fact that the Russian army contained a contingent of Armenian volunteers.

-On 24 April 1915, Armenian intellectuals were arrested by Ottoman authorities and, with the Tehcir Law (29 May 1915), eventually a large proportion of Armenians living in Western Armenia perished in what has become known as the Armenian genocide.
+On 24 April 1915, Armenian intellectuals were arrested by Ottoman authorities and, with the Tehcir Law (29 May 1915), the majority of Armenians living in Western Armenia were eventually exterminated or deported in the Armenian genocide.
 There was local Armenian resistance in the region, developed against the activities of the Ottoman Empire.
-The events of 1915 to 1917 are regarded by Armenians, Western historians, and even some Turkish writers and historians like Taner Akçam and Orhan Pamuk, to have been state-sponsored and planned mass killings, or genocide.
+The events of 1915 to 1917 are widely regarded by historians be a case of state-sponsored genocide.

+The Armenian Genocide laid the groundwork for the Turkish nation-state to become more homogeneous.
+By the end of World War I, over 90 percent of the Armenians in the Ottoman Empire were gone with most traces of their existence erased.
+The women and children who survived were frequently forced to convert to Islam and give up their Armenian identities.